 3. Leads Do Not Get Wasted

-Alignment of sales and marketing ensures that marketing only sends forward the leads that actually have a chance of conversion.
+The alignment of sales and marketing ensures that marketing only sends forward the leads that actually have a chance of a conversion.
 They target prospects and segment leads as per what the sales team is looking for and then send them further.
 These leads are more valuable and the sales team addresses them on time.
 This saves the time and resources previously wasted on dead-end leads, thereby increasing sales productivity and ultimately revenue.
 And what’s more, these potential prospects feel more attended and taken care of.
 This develops not only a good brand image but also a sense of customer loyalty within them.
-And you do not lose any leads due to lack of attention from the side of the sales team.
+And you do not lose any leads due to a lack of attention from the side of the sales team.

 4. Agreement On Strategy

 If you don’t agree on the destination, you’ll never be able to drive the same roads.
 Misalignment between sales and marketing more often than not results in disagreement on strategy.
 It is the marketing team’s job to make potential customers become aware of their product.
 And it is the sales team’s job to turn them into customers.
 Alignment of their strategies creates a better understanding of each other’s objectives.
 It allows them to work together better and consequently, bring in more sales.
 Marketing would know what the sales team expects from them.
 It can deliver the kind of leads the sales team want.
 These leads would be more qualified and easier to convert.
 And sales would understand the kind of approach they need to take towards the lead.

 Strategies For Alignment Of Sales And Marketing

 There are tonnes of strategies that you can employ for the alignment of your sales and marketing teams.
 But how do you choose what’s best for you?
 Well, that’s where we come into play!
 We’re here to tell you about the best possible ways through which you can achieve this alignment and do us proud!

 1. Sales Enablement